 Pie dough on a beige counter next to white and brown bowls of potatoes, meat, carrots, celery, shallots, milk, herbs, garlic, peas, an egg, flour, butter, and white wine.

-• Leftover turkey – dark meat, white meat, or a mix will all work in this recipe.
+The key to this recipe is leftover turkey.
+Dark meat, white meat, or a mix will all work in this recipe.
 Make sure to discard the bones!
 If you don’t have leftover turkey, leftover roast chicken or rotisserie chicken works too.

 Make the filling